picnoir/ultimate-writer/README.md

 ## Contributing

 Contributions are more than welcome.

 If you build one of these, it'll make me very happy to see your finished work, send me an e-mail :) If enough people build this kind of computer, we'll create a website listing the various case designs.

 In order to contribute:

-1. Open a github issue.
+1. Open a GitHub issue.
 1. Fork the project.
 1. Send a PR to this repo's master branch.